DinoHub-SubT/dsta_deploy/docs/deploy-clone.md

     # example, multi repo clone
     subt git clone common simulation

-### Pull the submodules
+### Sync the submodules

-This will pull all the base submodules updates, when your submodules are already on a branch.
+This will sync all the submodules local branches with their remotes.

-    cd ~/deploy_ws/src/
-    ./deployer -s git.pull.base
+    subt git sync

-If you wish to pull specific projects:
+If you wish to sync specific projects:

-    # preview all the available projects available to pull.
-    ./deployer -s git.pull -p

     # example, pull common project
-    ./deployer -s git.pull.common
+    subt git sync common

     # example, multi repo pull
-    ./deployer -s git.pull.base git.pull.simulation
+    subt git sync common simulation

 ### Reset the submodules